richardwzhu/image-captioning-CLIP/README.md

 Takeaways:
 - Models trained with more data are more robust and generalize better.
     - Experiment 5 achieved the best performance using a combined flickr8k and flickr30k dataset.
-    - Experiment 1 had the worst performance and its image encoder was ResNet50 self-trained on CIFAR-10, a much smaller dataset than ImageNet.
+    - Experiment 1 had poor performance since its image encoder was trained on a much smaller dataset.
-- Given the poor performance of experiments 3 and 4, flickr8k and flickr30k may have different linguistic and visual patterns/distributions in their captions and images that offset data embeddings and negatively impact model performance.
+- Given the poor performance of experiments 3 and 4, flickr8k and flickr30k may have different linguistic and visual patterns/distributions that offset caption and image embeddings in the projection space.
-- Experiment 2 uses Hugging Face's BERT rather than DistillBERT and achieved very poor performance.
-So larger and more expensive architectures take longer to train and do not necessarily have good performance.
-However, they may outperform smaller architectures when given more time to converge.
+- Larger architectures, like in experiment 2, do not necessarily have good performance, take longer to train, and reach convergence later.
-- Experiment 6 used a high "temperature" CLIP parameter, which increases the randomness/creativity of the model's prediction, and had better performance than our baseline.
-Image captioning involves creative writing, so diversity in responses may be rewarded.
+- Model performance is noticeably impacted by the level of randomness/creativity in the responses.
+Since image captioning involves creative writing, increased diversity and novelty may be rewarded.

 Next Steps:
 - Acquire more training data and increase the topical diversity in both images and captions